My Ceremony Delivery

 Another Excellent Saver Is Mid Week Weddings!

 If you want to celebrate your wedding with friends and family then there are still savings to be made if you keep in mind the 3 essentials.
 Good food, ample liquid refreshment and music to boogie to.
-Oh I forgot to mention the 4th essential – an entertaining Wedding Celebrant Byron Bay!
+Oh I forgot to mention the 4th essential – an entertaining Byron Bay Celebrant Blog!
 When people talk about your wedding in years to come, they won’t be telling people that the enjoyed it because the wedding dress was hand made in Italy or flowers were flown in from Singapore or the Chauffer driven limo cost a bomb.
 Food, grog and music.
-And a classy Wedding Celebrant Byron Bay!
+And a classy Byron Bay Celebrant Blog!

 Rule #1 For Outdoor Weddings